loda-lang/loda-programs/programs/oeis/list3.md

 * [A314145](http://oeis.org/A314145) ([L20 program](314/A314145.asm)): Coordination sequence Gal.4.145.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314148](http://oeis.org/A314148) ([L11 program](314/A314148.asm)): Coordination sequence Gal.4.139.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314149](http://oeis.org/A314149) ([L25 program](314/A314149.asm)): Coordination sequence Gal.6.620.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314161](http://oeis.org/A314161) ([L88 program](314/A314161.asm)): Coordination sequence Gal.4.140.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314191](http://oeis.org/A314191) ([L22 program](314/A314191.asm)): Coordination sequence Gal.5.292.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314193](http://oeis.org/A314193) ([L22 program](314/A314193.asm)): Coordination sequence Gal.4.141.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314218](http://oeis.org/A314218) ([L26 program](314/A314218.asm)): Coordination sequence Gal.5.304.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.